ISCLPennState/ml4DVar/README.md

 We then run `process-data/add_sh.py` to extract only the data at the pressure levels our model predicts, convert the data from the observed format to our model format, and compute specific humidity from dewpoint depression, pressure, and temperature.
-Finally, we run `process-data/compute_H_obs.py` to compute the observation operator model indices and interpolation weights and combine this into a final .hdf5 data file.
+Finally, we run `process-data/compute_H_obs.py` to standardize the observations based on the ClimaX climatology, compute the observation operator model indices and interpolation weights, and combine this into a final .hdf5 data file.
 If you don't want any of the intermediate .hdf5 files, they may be deleted at this point.